iammadhankumar/fullstack-java-interview-guide/ct-practice.md

 ### 13. Messaging Framework
 I have worked with Apache Kafka for real-time event streaming and RabbitMQ for reliable message queuing in microservices-based architectures.
+(In our e-commerce application, I used Apache Kafka to stream real-time order status updates.
+When a customer places an order, the order service publishes an event to Kafka.
+The payment service consumes this event, processes the payment.)